Aussie Aussie Aussie, Oi Oi Oi

 "Aussie Aussie Aussie, Oi Oi Oi" is a cheer or chant often performed at Australian sport events.
-It is a variation of the Oggy Oggy Oggy chant used by both soccer and rugby union fans in Great Britain from the 1960s onwards.
+It is a variation of the "Oggy Oggy Oggy, oi oi oi" chant used by both football and rugby union fans in Great Britain from the 1960s onwards.
 It is usually performed by a crowd uniting to support a sports team or athlete.
 The alternate is for an individual to chant the line "Aussie, Aussie, Aussie!" and the crowd to respond with "Oi!
 Oi!
 Oi!".

 Definition

 The full version of the chant, as heard prior to a free outdoor concert at the time of the Sydney 2000 Olympics and quoted by Luba Vangelova of CNNSI, is as follows: